 Understanding Capacity Limits

-Knowing the capacity of a forklift isn’t as simple as matching a 10,000-lb. forklift with a 10,000-lb. load.
+Knowing how to determine your forklift capacity needs isn’t as simple as matching a 10,000-lb. forklift with a 10,000-lb. load.
 There are too many factors at play that cause changes to rated capacity measurements.
 From the number stamped on a data plate to the size of load you’re actually lifting, ratings vary greatly.

 Net (payload) capacity, on the other hand, is more specific to each individual forklift.
 It takes into account all parts of the forklift — attachments, model, and mast height.
 The higher the lift and larger the load, the lower the net capacity or the lift will be.

 Making sure you understand capacity requirements starts with us, the dealer.
 Here are a few questions to help get us to get started: